 First of all, it’s important not to listen to the “horror” stories your friends and families may have told you.
 Each person’s wisdom tooth extraction process is different, and in most cases, they can be extracted like any other molar.
 The method can also differ, depending on how deeply impacted your teeth are.

-Your dentist will then use an anaesthetic to numb the area, ensuring you can’t feel a thing during the extraction, before widening the tooth’s socket using a dental tool known as an elevator.
+Your dentist will then use an anesthetic to numb the area, ensuring you can’t feel a thing during the extraction, before widening the tooth’s socket using a dental tool known as an elevator.
 In essence, your tooth is being moved back and forward to ensure it’s loose enough; then it’s extracted.
 It can be over in as little as a few minutes.

 In some cases, wisdom teeth can prove a little more troublesome.
 In cases such as these, your dentist will cut into your gum, remove a part of your jaw bone, and will extract the tooth.
 If needed, they will stitch the area back up.
 This process can take around 20 minutes.